 Treasury Yields: Quick Update

-As for the Fed’s, Operation Twist, here is a snapshot of selected yields and the 30-year fixed mortgage since the inception of program.
+Here is a snapshot of selected yields and the 30-year fixed mortgage one day after the Fed announced its latest round of Quantitative Easing.

-The 30-year fixed mortgage at current levels no doubt suits the Fed just fine, and the current low yields have certainly reduced the pain of Uncle Sam’s interest payments on Treasuries.
-But, as for loans to small businesses, the Fed strategy is a solution to a non-problem.
-Here’s a snippet from a recent NFIBSmall Business Economic Trends report:
+The 30-year fixed mortgage at the current level no doubt suits the Fed just fine, and the low yields have certainly reduced the pain of Uncle Sam’s interest payments on Treasuries (although the yields are up from their recent historic lows).
+But, as for loans to small businesses, the Fed strategy appears to be a solution to a non-problem.
+Here’s a snippet from a recent NFIB Small Business Economic Trendsreport:

 A Perspective on Yields Since 2007